 A few hours later,

-email@example.com was published with a less radical behavior: the package included the
+email@example.com was published with a less radical behavior: the package included a module called

-peacenotwar module, which, when called, prints a message to stdout and creates a text file on the user's desktop.
+peacenotwar, which, when invoked, prints a message to stdout and creates a text file on the user’s desktop.
 This dependency is explicitly stated in the README.

 (For more details on the whole incident, see this post by Snyk.)

 Presumably, the goal of these actions is to deter Russian citizens from contributing to the war, or simply to raise awareness on the fact that there is a war going on.

 I will not argue whether such approach is necessary or effective for those goals.
 Instead, I want to address a common argument whenever this kind of issues come up: the license explicitly disclaims all warranties, so the author is free to do whatever they like.